fabianingram/fabianingram.github.io/README.md

 # fabianingram.github.Portfolio
-Here is the link to my portfolio webpage:https://raw.githubusercontent.com/jesusmanteca/News-On-The-Balance/master/assets/images/styledwebpageNOTB.png
+Here is the link to my portfolio webpage:https://fabianingram.github.io/Included -The code for this is seen above.

-Code can be seen above.
-Included bwlow you will see content for a project i worked on with some colligues at a coding bootcamp At The Univeristy of Arizona powered by Trilogy. https://github.com/jesusmanteca/News-On-The-Balance.git
+Below you will see content for a project i worked on with some colligues at a coding bootcamp At The Univeristy of Arizona powered by Trilogy. https://github.com/jesusmanteca/News-On-The-Balance.git

 The code for this can be on the link above.
 This was the certral repository we all worked from.